-Civil Plutonium Stockpiles are a potential barrier to achieving deep reductions in the global nuclear arsenals.
-The accumulation of large stockpiles of separated plutonium and weapon-usable expertise in nominally civil programs will act as a barrier to deep reductions and eventual elimination of nuclear weapons held by declared and undeclared weapon states.
+and eventual elimination of nuclear weapons held by declared and undeclared weapon states.
 One need only ask how far China, for example, might be willing to go in accepting limits on, or reductions in its nuclear weapons stockpile if Japan is poised to accumulate an even larger inventory of weapons-usable fissile materials in pursuit of a civil plutonium program with no clear commercial rationale.
 Similarly, Russia's continued operation of reprocessing plants and potentially large-scale commitment to the breeder reactor fuel cycle could abort U.S. political support for continuing toward very deep reductions and ultimate abolition of nuclear weapons stockpiles.
-The lack of such a commitment by the United States and other nuclear weapons states could, in turn, lead to continued erosion of the nonproliferation regime.
+The lack of such a commitment by the U.S. and other nuclear weapons states, could, in turn, lead to continued erosion of the nonproliferation regime.
 Hence the need to forthrightly address the mistaken legitimacy afforded civil plutonium programs under the current system of international controls.
 In any case, nations having civil nuclear energy programs with closed fuel cycles can make an important contribution to the disarmament process by deferring further separation of plutonium until the global inventories of plutonium are substantially reduced.

-Plutonium economics.
-Development efforts worldwide have demonstrated that plutonium fast breeders are uneconomical-unable to compete with thermal reactors operating on a once through uranium cycle-and that breeders will remain uneconomical for the foreseeable future.
+H. Plutonium Economics.
+Development efforts worldwide have demonstrated that plutonium fast breeders are uneconomical -- unable to compete with thermal reactors operating on a once through uranium cycle -- and that breeders will remain uneconomical for the foreseeable future.
 The putative benefits of the plutonium breeder, associated with its ability to more efficiently utilize uranium resources, are not diminished if commercial breeder development is postponed for decades, and the spent fuel from existing conventional reactors is stored in the interim.
-As thoroughly documented by Paul Leventhal and Steve Dolley of the Nuclear Control Institute, energy security in the nuclear sector can be achieved more cheaply and more quickly by stockpiling uranium.
+As thoroughly documented by Paul Leventhal and Steve Dolley of the Nuclear Control Institute in the U.S., energy security in the nuclear sector can be achieved more cheaply and more quickly by stockpiling uranium.13

-The use of plutonium in the form of MOX fuel in conventional power ("thermal") reactors is likewise uneconomical because the costs of using MOX fuel cannot compete with those of enriched fresh uranium fuel for the foreseeable future.
-A recent study by the RAND Corp. estimates that, at the current cost for reprocessing services, the price of uranium feedstock for enrichment would have to increase by a factor of 16 before plutonium recycle in LWRs becomes competitive.
+The use of plutonium in the form of MOX fuel in conventional power ("thermal") reactors is likewise uneconomical, because the costs of using MOX fuel cannot compete with those of enriched fresh uranium fuel for the foreseeable future.
+A recent study by the RAND Corp. in the United States estimates that, at the current cost for reprocessing services, the price of uranium feedstock for enrichment would have to increase by a factor of 16 before plutonium recycle in LWRs becomes competitive.14

 At current reprocessing costs and an FBR/LWR capital cost ratio of 1.5, the yellowcake price would have to increase by a factor of 45 before the breeder becomes competitive.
 When might this happen?
 The earliest date, based on the most optimistic assumptions about nuclear energy growth, reprocessing costs, and breeder capital costs, is at least 50 years away, and the more likely case is 100 years away.
-On the timescale for technology development, a period of 50 to 100 years is a very long time, during which more efficient fission options may emerge, to say nothing of advanced solar and new energy technologies not yet invented.
+On the timescale for technology development, a period of 50 -100 years is a very long time, during which more efficient fission options may emerge, to say nothing of advanced solar and new energy technologies not yet invented.